 A request for parking exchange must be submitted in writing to the Association and accompanied by a sketch indicating the current space and the requested visitor parking space.
 If the exchange involves an assigned parking space, both owners must agree in writing to the exchange and the exchange approved by the Association.

 Recreational vehicles and trailers are not permitted in lots or on the street.
-Permits to park in the RV/trailer storage lot are available from the Customer Service Department.
+Permits to park in the RV/trailer storage lot are available from the Community Service Department.
 Application.
 Payment of fee and proof of insurance are required.
 The Association takes no responsibility for damage or loss to parked vehicles.

 Approved owners must have an Association approved Modification Application and permit prior to making modifications to their units.
 The following items need a Modification Application and permit: hard surface flooring for second and third units (ceramic or wood), new windows and doors, replacement of an AC unit, install of washer and dryer, install of water softener, upgrade and/or movement of electrical and plumbing, patio coverings, fence and landscaping.
 This is not an all-inclusive list.
 Please check with the Customer Service Department for more information.
-Modification Applications are available at the Customer Service Office or on-line at www.otowclearwaterinfo.com.
+Modification Applications are available at the Community Service Office or on-line at www.otowclearwaterinfo.com.
 All permitted work must be carried out between the hours of 9:00 am and 6:00pm.

 Notice to all units in all buildings, except 63, 64, 65, 67, 70, 77, 78, 85, 90, 92, 94, 95 and 96: in order to have a washer and dryer, you must have a valid permit issued by the Pinellas County Permitting Department on file with the Association.